olliebrownlow/fill-the-canvas/README.md

  `L X Y C` command
  - Although not ruled out by the `colour_pixel` method, in practice it is not possible to change the colour of a chosen pixel outside of the boundary of the current canvas.
 This is due to the conditions when inputting the `L` command and its arguments.
 - Any extra arguments placed after the `C` argument will lead to an "invalid command" response.

+### Unresolved edge case

+- When inputting commands which take more than one argument (e.g., `I M N`) extra spaces before, between and after the characters (e.g., <code>&nbsp;&nbsp;I&nbsp;&nbsp;&nbsp;M&nbsp;&nbsp;N&nbsp;&nbsp;</code>) do not invoke an "invalid command" response.
+I chose not to resolve this as it has no impact on the functionality of the program, only unnecessarily guarding against a mistakenly inputted empty space.